The Art of Seeing and Creating — 2019

 But what drives creativity?
-Why do some people create new and different ideas in their field, while most people just “go along to get along?”
+Why do some people create new and different ideas in their field, while most people continue producing little more than snapshots?
 In this workshop we delve into questions like this to promote new thinking, new seeing, and new approaches to your photography.

-Most workshops deal exclusively with the technical aspects of exposing and developing the final image.
-Today, most workshops center on methods of using the tools of Photoshop.
-This workshop deals with those issues, but goes into issues of creativity, as well.
-In fact, this workshop concentrates on seeing and creativity, which serve as the basis for Bruce’s new book, “The Essence of Photography: Seeing and Creativity.”
+Most workshops deal with the technical aspects of exposing and developing the final image, centered on using the tools of Photoshop.
+This workshop deals with those issues, but its prime goal is to deal with creativity, above all else.
+In fact, this workshop concentrates on seeing and creativity, which serve as the basis for Bruce’s recent book, “The Essence of Photography: Seeing and Creativity.”
 At the workshop we can probe these issues in open dialogues with no time limits.
 No other workshop anywhere offers this opportunity.

-We ask why you are drawn to the subject matter you’ve chosen.
+We delve into why you are drawn to the subject matter you’ve chosen.
 How do you feel about it?
 What do you want to say about it, and how can you get viewers to see your message?
 We view photography as an editorial commentary expressing your feelings not as a journalistic exercise reciting what you saw.
 How can you proceed from the scene before your eyes—a landscape, portrait, still life, street scene or any other chosen subject matter—to the most effective photographic image?